cheng411523/FDFuse/README.md

 ## Citation
 ```
-@article{cheng2025lefuse,
-  title={LEFuse: Joint low-light enhancement and image fusion for nighttime infrared and visible images},
+@article{cheng2025fdfuse,
+  title={FDFuse: Infrared and Visible Image Fusion Based on Feature Decomposition},
-  author={Cheng, Muhang and Huang, Haiyan and Liu, Xiangyu and Mo, Hongwei and Zhao, Xiongbo and Wu, Songling},
+  author={Cheng, Muhang and Huang, Haiyan and Liu, Xiangyu and Mo, Hongwei and Wu, Songling and Zhao, Xiongbo},
-  journal={Neurocomputing},
-  pages={129592},
+  journal={IEEE Transactions on Instrumentation and Measurement},
   year={2025},
-  publisher={Elsevier}
+  publisher={IEEE}
 }
 ```